 He made his professional conducting debut with The Cleveland Orchestra in 2010 after being awarded the Aspen Conducting Prize in the same year, and in 2011 he was recipient of the Conductor's Prize from the Solti Foundation US.

 Since then, he has appeared as a guest conductor with the Saint Louis Symphony, Baltimore Symphony Orchestra, Orchestra of St. Luke's, and the Houston, Colorado and Jacksonville symphony orchestras, as well as many others.
 In September 2013, he assisted Sir Andrew Davis on Elektra at the Lyric Opera of Chicago.

 Scaglione is a regular visitor to China, where he has given concerts with the Shanghai Symphony, Guangzhou Symphony and China Philharmonic orchestras.
 Last season he conducted a performance of Bach's Mass in B Minor with the Orquesta Clásica Santa Cecilia in Madrid.

-As Music Director of the Young Musicians Foundation Debut Orchestra of Los Angeles from 2008 to 2011, Case Scaglione was the driving force behind the continued artistic growth and diversification of the organization in addition to founding 360° Music, an educational outreach program which brought the orchestra to inner city schools.
-His eclectic programming spanned works from Ligeti to Wagner’s Tristan und Isolde - the orchestra's first staged opera in nearly 60 years - to the Los Angeles premiere of John Adams’ Doctor Atomic Symphony, which was supported by a grant from the National Endowment of the Arts.
+As Music Director of the Young Musicians Foundation Debut Orchestra of Los Angeles from 2008 to 2011, Scaglione was the driving force behind the continued artistic growth and diversification of the organization.
+Initiatives included his founding of 360° Music, an educational outreach program which brought the orchestra to inner city schools.
+Scaglione’s eclectic programming included music by Ligeti, Wagner’s Tristan und Isolde - the orchestra's first staged opera in nearly 60 years – and the Los Angeles premiere of John Adams’ Doctor Atomic Symphony.

 Photo Credits: Christian Steiner